 Banks are a safe place to keep money.
-But “safe” means different things to different people—and the risks can change over time.
-Finding the safest banks and credit unions for your money is a matter of evaluating the risks, choosing which risks to manage, and deciding how much work you’re willing to do to protect your money.
+But “safe” can refer to a variety of different risks, and the risks can change over time.
+Finding the safest banks and credit unions for your money is a matter of evaluating the potential risks, choosing which ones to accept or reject, and deciding how much work you’re willing to do to protect your money.

-Backing from the United States government is a basic form of safety that most people depend on.
+Backing from the U.S. government is one of the strongest protections available, and one that most people depend on.
 If your financial institution fails and your savings are covered, you won’t lose money.
-For most people, that’s sufficient protection, and they don’t think any more about the complexities.
+For most people, that’s sufficient, and no complicated action is necessary for the average saver.

-For banks, FDIC insurance is the government-backed program that insures deposits.
+For banks, FDIC insurance is a government-backed program that insures deposits.
 Funds are covered up to $250,000 per depositor per institution.
-It’s always wise to verify that your bank is insured and to understand what happens with different types of accounts (such as joint accounts and retirement accounts)—especially if you have more than $250,000.
+It’s critical to verify that your bank is insured and to understand what happens with different types of accounts (such as joint accounts and retirement accounts)—especially if you have more than $250,000.

 For federally insured credit unions, which are just as safe as FDIC-insured banks, members can rely on NCUSIF insurance protection.
-Again, you need to be sure that your accounts are covered and that you’re below the maximums.
+Again, you need to ensure that your accounts are covered and that you’re below the maximum limits.

 If your bank or credit union fails and your funds are insured, your money is safe.
-The federal government, with backing from the US Treasury, can replace any money that was lost by the bank.
-This process is generally fast (within a business day), and many people never even notice that their bank failed until the name changes to a successor bank, but there can be delays and inconveniences.
+The federal government, with backing from the U.S. Treasury, can replace any money that the bank loses.
+The process is typically fast (within one business day), and many people never even notice that their bank failed until the name changes to a successor bank.
+Still, there can be delays and inconveniences.

 If you have more than $250,000, it’s essential to spread those funds among different insured banks or among different account titles.

-While government guarantees provide solid protection for your money, some people prefer to pick and choose among government insured institutions for added safety.
-They might not want to take the risk of potential inconveniences, or they might have uninsured funds in excess of the maximum limits.
+While government guarantees provide robust protection for your money, some people prefer to only work with the safest banks, even though they might have ample access to government-insured institutions.
+Those people might not want to take the risk of potential inconveniences, or they might have uninsured funds in excess of the maximum limits.

-There are several private companies that rate banks and assign a rating that is supposed to help you figure out if the bank is safe.
-These services can be helpful, but things can change quickly (possibly faster than the rating services can update) and you need to check up-to-date ratings regularly.
-For many, repeated checkups are cumbersome, so be honest about your likelihood to do this and put those checkups on your calendar.
+Several private companies rate banks and assign a rating designed to help you figure out if the bank is safe.
+These services can be helpful, but things can change quickly (possibly faster than the rating services can keep up with) and you need to check up-to-date ratings regularly.
+For many people, repeated checkups are cumbersome, so be honest about your likelihood to do this and put those checkups on your calendar.

 Bankrate Safe and Sound ratings are designed to help you determine which banks are safest.
-Bankrate evaluates banks based on capital adequacy, asset quality, profitability, and liquidity, and assigns a “star” rating to each bank.
+Bankrate evaluates banks and credit unions based on capital adequacy, asset quality, and profitability, and assigns a “star” rating to each bank.
+Results are available at no cost.
 Visit Bankrate.com for more information.

-BauerFinancial is another service with an easy to use star system.
-The safest banks are 5-star rated.
+BauerFinancial is another service with an easy-to-use star system.
+The safest banks receive a 5-star rating.
 BauerFinancial includes ratings on credit unions, and you can search by typing in the name of your financial institution.
+A star rating is free, and you can purchase additional details for a modest fee.
 Find out more at BauerFinancial.com.

 Rating services look at various sources of data to come up with a “grade,” but you might not see all of the work or assumptions behind that grade.
 If you want to take a more hands-on approach, you can do your own calculations.
 Evaluate how strong your bank is, and look for signs of trouble.